abomaher/abomaher/README.md

 * Express.js, React.js, Next.js and React Native in Node.js runtime with JavaScript and TypeScript.
 * REST Api.

-### 😄 You can see a sample of the programming codes of the programming languages ​​he masters below...
+### 😄 You can see a sample of my programming languages codes below...